Learn, connect and get inspired at Slack Frontiers 2021

 A conversation with Slack Champions

-Find out how you can effectively scale Slack adoption and maturity efforts within your organisation by joining our Slack Champions programme.
-Enjoy useful insights from two Slack Champions who successfully created and scaled their own internal programmes, and discover how you can get started today.
+Find out how you can effectively scale Slack adoption and maturity efforts within your organization by joining our Slack Champions program.
+Enjoy useful insights from two Slack Champions who successfully created and scaled their own internal programs, and discover how you can get started today.

 Surprise musical guests